-Savannah/Chatham Court Appointed Special Advocates (CASA), Inc. provides training and supervision to volunteers who advocate for the best interests of abused and neglected children who are under the jurisdiction of the Chatham County Juvenile Court.
+Savannah/Chatham County Court Appointed Special Advocates (CASA) recruits and trains volunteers to advocate for the best interests of children who have experienced abuse and neglect.

 About the Savannah/Chatham CASA Movement